Solving for the Exit Flow of a Supersonic Nozzle

 This wave that "reflects" from the centerline is actually the steepest sloping type II characteristic that propagates from the bottom lip.
 However, the analysis considers the centerline to be a boundary due to symmetry.
 This produces the same results that you would get if you worked both halves of the nozzle.

 The steepest sloping line from the lip is a type I characteristic that separates region 1 and region 2.
-To calculate the angle that steepest sloping wave makes with the horizontal use the average of angles that the type I characteristics make in each region.
-To calculate the slope use trigonometry.
+To calculate the angle that the steepest sloping wave makes with the horizontal, use the average of angles that the type I characteristics make in each region.
+To calculate the slope, use trigonometry.

 avgAngle12 = (typeOne(1) + typeOne(2)) / 2; slope12 = tand(avgAngle12);